squiz8/borrowed-beans-task-planner/README.md

 ---

-## 🛠️ Suggestions for Future Enhancements (AWS-Focused)
+## Suggested Enhancements for Deployment

-If this app were to grow beyond MVP and be deployed in a real-world scenario, here are some AWS-based suggestions:
+If this MVP were to be deployed in a real-world environment, the following upgrades are recommended:

-- 🧱 **Use PostgreSQL via Amazon RDS**
+- **Authentication** — Add user authentication (e.g., JWT or OAuth2) to secure the system.
-  Switch from SQLite to Amazon RDS with PostgreSQL for a fully managed, scalable database with backups, security, and monitoring.
+- **Database** — Switch from SQLite to **PostgreSQL** (e.g., Amazon RDS) for a production-ready relational DB.

-- ☁️ **Deploy the backend with AWS ECS (Fargate)**
+- **Deployment** — Deploy the app backend using:
-  Containerize and deploy the FastAPI app using ECS Fargate — a serverless option for running containers without managing infrastructure.

-- 🖥️ **Rebuild the UI and host with S3 + CloudFront**
-  Convert the HTML UI to React or Vue, and host it as a static site using S3 (with caching via CloudFront for speed).

-> ✨ These AWS-based upgrades are optional — but would bring the project closer to real production architecture.
+  - **AWS ECS Fargate** for containerized, serverless hosting

+- **Secrets Management** — Store credentials using **AWS Secrets Manager** or **Vault**.

+> These improvements are suggestions — many tools can solve these problems depending on team and infrastructure preference.